vlievin/deep-reader-lda/README.md

-# DeepReader-FlaskApp
+# DeepReader

 [Project page and live demo](http://deepreader.herokuapp.com)

-Study project in natural language processing to explain documents using unsupervised learning (LDA).
+A study project in natural language processing that aims to explain documents using unsupervised learning (LDA).

 Main dependencies:
 - Gensim